filterpaper/filterpaper.github.io/prng.md

 }
 ```
 # 8-bit PRNGs
-This space is where limitation of its state sizes become apparent.
-Poorly implemented linear-feedback shift register (LFSR) codes will render repetition on bitmap and fail large number PractRand tests.
-Good algorithms in this section uses 32-bit states, with four `uint8_t` integers.
+This class is where limitation of state sizes is apparent.
+Poorly implemented linear-feedback shift register (LFSR) codes will render bitmap repetition and fail PractRand at low output sizes.
+Good algorithms will typically use 32-bit states, with four `uint8_t` integers.
 ## Tzarc's XORshift
 @tzarc's [version of XORshift](https://github.com/tzarc/qmk_build/blob/bebe5e5b21e99bdb8ff41500ade1eac2d8417d8c/users-tzarc/tzarc_common.c#L57-L63) was the start of this rabbit hole and his code follows:
 ```c